loganrk/user-vault/README.md

 # UserVault - Secure User Authentication System

-UserVault is a Go-based microservice that implements a complete user authentication system.
-It includes registration, login, logout, password reset, account activation, and refresh token validation, with secure password hashing and JWT-based token management.
+UserVault is a Go-based microservice for secure and scalable user authentication.
+It supports full account lifecycle operations like registration, login, logout, password reset, token validation, and account activation, with a clean hexagonal architecture.

 ## Table of Contents
 - [Features](#features)